List of Rehabs in Missouri

 - Roughly 96% of substance use treatment facilities have proper licensing, certification, and accreditation.
 For example, 65.1% are accredited through the Commission on Accreditation of Rehabilitation Facilities or CARF.

-- Roughly 22.4% of the substance use treatment facilities in Missouri are private for-profit services.
-Generally, the range of treatment methodologies is more extensive within a private treatment service.
+- Roughly 22.4% of Missouri substance use treatment facilities are private for-profit services.
+Generally, treatment methodologies are more extensive within a private treatment service.

 - Transitional housing, halfway houses, and sober homes are limited, with only 19 operating within the state.

 - Demand for substance use treatment at times has exceeded spots available.